 The Four Islands Tour: the classic excursion from Ao Nang

-You'll likely see many agencies offering this tour.
-As the name suggests, it's an excursion that allows you to discover four islands or beaches located around Krabi, usually departing from Ao Nang.
+You will surely see many agencies offering this tour.
+As its name suggests, it is an excursion to discover four islands or beaches located around Krabi , usually departing from Ao Nang.

 The stops most often include Ko Tup, Phra Nang Cave (at the southern tip of Railay), Ko Kai — nicknamed Chicken Island — and Ko Poda.